-Creating decisions with a sanction check
+Creating decisions with a screening rule

 Error cases